 Disabled and carers parking

-If you have a blue badge, you can also apply for a parking bay outside or near your home.
-You need to be the driver or live with the driver, and have no off street parking like a garage or driveway.
+If you have a blue badge, you can apply for a parking bay outside or near your home.
+You must be the driver or live with the driver, and have no off street parking like a garage or driveway.

-To apply for a bay, download a disabled bay application form (PDF 405KB).
+To apply for a bay, complete the disabled bay application form (PDF 405KB).

 Carers can also apply for a parking permit to use in permit bays or shared use bays.
-Find out about how to apply for a carers parking permit.
+Find out how to apply for a carers parking permit.

 Transport for people with mobility difficulties

 If you have difficulty with your mobility, or you're a wheelchair user, Community Transport can help.
 This organisation provides safe and affordable transport for people who can’t easily access public transport.

 They also run the Easylink shopping bus, and provide transport to lunch clubs and for social trips.